asampalis/DSA/README.md

   we took made an auto grader using string search algorithms Boyer-Moore and Knuth-Morris-Pratt and compared the run times of both the algorithms
 ## Compilation Instructions:
 ### KMP:
-The IDE used is CLion and the following is an example compile:
+The IDE used is CLion and c++ 11.
+The following is an example compile:

 &emsp;&emsp;&emsp;&emsp; g++ KMP.cpp -o KMP